Police, protesters clash outside Barcelona-Real Madrid game - WHIZ News

+The game, which drew nearly 100,000 spectators, ended in a scoreless draw.

-Thousands of police and private security guards were deployed in and around stadium as nearly 100,000 fans attended.
-During the street clashes, riot police used batons to force the crowd back.
+Thousands of police and private security guards were deployed in and around stadium.

+In the street clashes, riot police used batons to force the crowd back, some threw objects at officers lined up behind shields and other protesters fought among themselves.
+Authorities said at least 12 people were injured and two were arrested, Spain’s national news agency Efe reported.

-Some protesters fought between themselves, while others threw objects at police lined up behind shields.
-At least four trash cans were set on fire, and a smell of smoke wafted into the Camp Nou.
+At least four plastic trash cans were set on fire, and a smell of smoke wafted into the Camp Nou.

-The game between Spanish league leader Barcelona and its fierce rival Real Madrid was broadcast to more than 650 million people worldwide, according to the home team.
-The separatists sought to take advantage of the global media coverage to promote their bid for independence from Spain.
+When the game ended, fans were directed to leave on the stadium’s south side to avoid the clashes outside.

-The game, known as El Clásico, was postponed from Oct.
+The separatists sought to promote their independence bid by using the media coverage of the game between Barcelona, the Spanish league leader, and its fierce rival Real Madrid.
+Known as El Clásico, the game was postponed from Oct.
 26 amid violent protests by the separatists.

 As crowds entered Europe’s largest soccer stadium Wednesday night, security guards confiscated masks of Barcelona’s Argentine star Lionel Messi from supporters, apparently to ensure they could be identified on closed-circuit cameras if they broke the law.